alvarolm/GoGuru/README.md

 	// e.g "env": { "GOPATH": "$HOME/go/bin:$PATH" }
 	"env": {},

+	// use golangconfig, if false then shellenv will be used to get golang environment variables "use_golangconfig": false,

 	// use_current_package adds to the guru_scope the current package of the the working file "use_current_package" : true,